 Wind is a common problem on roof gardens.
-Many plants can cope with it, but you might need some shelter if you want to enjoy the space all year.
+Many plants can cope with it, but you might need some shelter if you want to enjoy the space all year round.

 2. Plant the right evergreens

-Taller wind-tolerant shrubs offer some protection against strong wind and rain.
-Think of them as a living screen.
+Taller, wind-tolerant shrubs are ideal for roof gardens as they offer some protection against strong wind and rain.
+Think of them as living garden privacy ideas.

 3. Carefully select your materials